“We cannot confront racism with racism.

 Racism is a chain that shackles lives, often from birth to grave, and it defines and limits the democracies that harbor it.
 From Kenya to Brazil, Tunisia to the Philippines, Sites of Conscience are confronting discrimination against indigenous, racial, and ethnic minorities by creating more open narratives of past and present struggles for justice that foster new understandings in their communities.
 Using the power of place and memory as a framework, Sites of Conscience have an opportunity to help communities explore the root causes of discrimination by highlighting the historic systems that have perpetuated rather than eradicated inequality, ultimately sparking collective engagement in shaping a more just society.

-Between May 25-27, 2021, “Reckoning with Systemic Racism” global workshop will examine the history of systemic racism, drawing attention to its impact on people’s lives and its effect on the democracies in which they live.
+Between May 25-28, 2021, “Reckoning with Systemic Racism” global workshop will provide an opportunity for members to examine the history of systemic racism, drawing attention to its impact on people’s lives and its effects on the democracies in which we live.
 Network members from Africa, Asia & the Pacific, Latin America/the Caribbean and MENA will gather to develop new skills in identifying, exposing and documenting the effects of systemic discrimination, and in storytelling to personalize and make accessible experiences of marginalization to increase understanding among disparate racial and ethnic groups.

 This digital workshop will link global histories of racial oppression with the goal of understanding and communicating root causes of contemporary systemic inequities as tools for sparking lasting change.
 Sessions will include: